Particular/Workshop/exercises/03-sagas/instructions.md

 public virtual bool IsPaymentProcessedYet { get; internal set; }
 ```

 Make sure you remove the `internal` keyword to make the setter public.
-Otherwise, when `ShippingSagaData` is dehydrated from storage, the property may not be set correctly.
+Otherwise, when `ShippingSagaData` is hydrated from storage, the property may not be set correctly.

 ### Step 3